andrewt3000/MachineLearning/README.md

 - Example: face verification, signature verification

 ### CNNs
-[Convolutional Neural Networks](https://github.com/andrewt3000/MachineLearning/blob/master/cnn4Images.md) CNNs were historically popular but are largely being replaced by transformer models and VLMs.
+[Convolutional Neural Networks](https://github.com/andrewt3000/MachineLearning/blob/master/cnn4Images.md) were historically popular but are largely being replaced by transformer models.
 CNNs have gone through a hybrid period where it's common to use cnn backbones with vision transformers.
 CNNs are still used on realtime and mobile devices because they require less resources.
 See [yolo](https://github.com/ultralytics/ultralytics) library for real time edge device CV.